Everything you want to know about permanent hair removal

 Below is a clear overview of situations in which it is not safe to undergo laser treatment.

-While laser hair removal is safe and effective, there are certain circumstances where it's best not to undergo the procedure.
+Although laser hair removal is safe and effective, there are certain circumstances in which it is better not to undergo treatment.
 This is to prevent complications and ensure your safety.

 1. Pregnancy and breastfeeding

-- Laser hair removal is not recommended during pregnancy due to the changed hormone balance, which can affect the effectiveness of the treatment.
+- Laser hair removal is not recommended during pregnancy due to the altered hormonal balance, which can affect the effectiveness of the treatment.

-- You can usually receive treatment during breastfeeding, but this should always be done in consultation with a specialist.
+- You can usually be treated during the breastfeeding period, but this must always be done in consultation with a specialist.

 2. Active skin problems